atonendeley/codingActivity/README.md

 # codingActivity
-This i contains of some of my coding projects
+This contains of some of my coding projects